Alan-Cattelliot/12215_ALIVE/README.md

 DEMO direct link : [link to 12215 ALIVE!](https://mybinder.org/v2/gh/Alan-Cattelliot/12215_ALIVE/HEAD?urlpath=%2Fvoila%2Frender%2FFuture_version_1.ipynb)

-- [ ] The BINDER windows is opened
+- [ ] Check the `Lauching server` printout in terminal view

+The online server is being built.
 The terminal view gives the status of the server creation and configuration.

-- [ ] The online server is being built

-The *Lauching server* printout, in the terminal view (see image below) indicates that the virtual machine has been successfully built, and that__"the App"__ is starting.

-- [ ] __12215 ALIVE!__ is starting
+- [ ] Enjoy __12215 ALIVE!__

-It may also happens that the internet page stay blank after the BINDER server is launched.
+After the start of the application, tt may also happens that the internet page stay blank after the BINDER server is launched.
 Please wait a litte more before reloading the page to get the app.

 ![Binder12215](/images/binder.png)